 The acoustics teaching laboratory is located in 137 Research Building West.
-Our laboratory course ACS 505, Experimental Techniques uses this space for lab experiments and projects.
+Our laboratory course ACS 505, Experimental Techniques, uses this space for lab experiments and projects.
 Most of the equipment in this lab space (sources, sensors, analyzers, etc.) may be checked out and used by students for use on projects and research.
 Access to this lab space requires card-swipe permission (request access from Melissa Wandrisco).

-Laboratory Manager TA for 2019-2020: Gary Rhoades - glr31@psu.edu
+Laboratory Manager TA for 2020-2021: Peter Riccardi - pjr5476@psu.edu